Inspired by you, and your many moments lived.

 Our gemstones are conflict-free and fair trade, and our diamonds adhere to The Kimberly Process.
-We individually hand-select only our suppliers’ most honest and ethical stones rather than selling a limited on-hand inventory.
+We individually select honest and ethical stones from suppliers, rather than mass purchasing and producing.

 A Circular Mindset

 When we founded Kinn® in 2017, it was essential for us to create pieces to last a lifetime—not to end up in a landfill.

 We also breathe new life into your heirloom and inherited jewelry through our Repurpose program, recycling the metals and stones into entirely new and custom pieces.